t-davidson/engaging-populism-replication/README.md

 ### Social media data

 The Facebook and Twitter posts were collected from the respective APIs.
-These APIs require authorization and the Twitter Academic API is no longer active, but example scripts to show how these APIs were queried are contained in (TODO).
+These APIs require authorization and the Twitter Academic API is no longer active, but example scripts to show how these APIs were queried are contained in `data-collection`.

 Tables containing raw social media data collected from the APIs are stored in `facebook_data_raw` and `twitter_data_raw`, respectively.
 The versions of these data used in the final country-year analyses are contained in `facebook_data_cleaned` and `twitter_data_cleaned`.
 The process for construct this data are described below.